leamaria-r/Sitrineo/README.md

 ### How to use TAF software?

 Open a terminal and cd in the folder where taf is installed (e.g. cd home/dphe1/physics/taf).
+Compile taf with the command : maketaf
 Run taf with the command : taf -run [RRRR] -cfg [config path] (e.g. taf -run 1110 -cfg ./config/sitrineo-m2-B.cfg).
 NB : to open the graphic interface, one need to add -guiw at the end of the command (e.g. taf -run 1110 -cfg ./config/sitrineo-m2-B.cfg -guiw).
 If running taf without graphical interface, one need to call the function with the command : gTAF->GetRaw()->[function(parameter)] (e.g. gTAF->GetRaw()->SitrineoAlign(100000)).